 In addition, this may affect your system size/load, if you plan to use it for heating and you live in the northern states.

-While there are many multi-zone ductless systems, as you increase capacity (BTU rating/tonnage), overall system efficiency goes down significantly, for both heating and cooling!
+While there are many multi-zone mini splits, as you increase capacity (BTU rating/tonnage), overall system efficiency goes down significantly, for both heating and cooling!
 Therefore, it might make sense to have multiple single-zone units installed, instead of one large multi zone system.

 Material cost difference is insignificant when comparing two 9K BTU systems vs one 2-zone 18K BTU system, while SEER ratings would be 33 vs 21.5 SEER respectively (comparing Fujitsu 9RLS3HY single zone vs 18RLXFZH two-zone HIGH HEAT systems).

-This difference in seer rating can account for as much as 8% of your total annual energy costs (see Mini Split Energy Savings section below).
+This difference in seer rating can account for as much as 8% of your total annual energy costs (see the Energy Savings section below).

 As for labor cost difference between single compressor 2-zone system vs. 2 compressors / 2 zones, the extra work required is: